gritzko/ron/README.md

 ## Wire format (binary)

-The binary format is more efficient because of higher bit density; it is also simpler and safer because of explicit field lengths.
+The binary format is more efficient because of higher bit density; it is also simpler and safer to parse because of explicit field lengths.
 Obviously, it is not human-readable.

 Like the Base64, the binary format is only optimized for iteraion.
 Because of compression, records are inevitably of variable length, so random access is not possible.
-Also, compression depends on iteration, as UUIDs get abbreviated relative to past UUIDs.
+Also, compression depends on iteration, as UUIDs get abbreviated relative to preceding UUIDs.

 A binary RON frame starts with magic bytes `RON ` (R-O-N-space) and frame length, a little-endian uint32, 8 bytes total.
 (For multiframes, the magic bytes are treated as a Base64 number, first frame having `RON0`, second `RON1` and so on.)

 On the inside, a frame is a sequence of *fields*.
 Each field starts with a *descriptor* byte.
-A descriptor byte spends two bits for a field type, two bits for a sub-type and four bits for length (listed most-to-least significant bits).
+A descriptor byte spends two most significant bits for a field type, next two bits for a sub-type and four bits for field byte length (excluding the descriptor byte, starts with 0).
-Length of 15 means the descriptor byte is followed by a the actual length as a four-byte uint32.
+Length of 13, 14 or 15 means the descriptor byte is followed by the actual length as a little-endian uint8, uint16 or uint32, respectively.
 Descriptor byte types and sub-types are as follows:

 0. `00` Op  - the length is either 0 or the byte length of all the op's fields, excluding the descriptor byte.
-    * `0000` raw subtype,
+    * `0000` raw op subtype,
-    * `0001` reduced,
+    * `0001` reduced op,
-    * `0010` header,
+    * `0010` header op,
-    * `0011` query header
+    * `0011` query header op.
 1. `01` UUID value
     * `0100` type (reducer) id,
     * `0101` object id,